-Committed Equity Financing Facility
+Committed Equity Financing Facility (CEFF)

 In April 2006, we entered into a new CEFF with Kingsbridge, in which Kingsbridge committed to purchase, subject to certain conditions, the lesser of up to \$50 million or up to 11,677,047 shares of our common stock.
-Our previous Committed Equity Financing Facility, which was with Kingsbridge, entered in July 2004 (2004 CEFF) and under which up to \$47.6 million remained available, automatically terminated on May 12, 2006, the date on which the SEC declared effective the registration statement filed in connection with the new CEFF.
+Our previous Committed Equity Financing Facility, which was entered with Kingsbridge in July 2004 (2004 CEFF) and under which up to \$47.6 million remained available, automatically terminated on May 12, 2006, the date on which the Securities and Exchange Commission (SEC) declared effective the registration statement filed in connection with the new CEFF.